pawndev/grout/docs/USER_GUIDE.md

 **Box Art** - When set to show, Grout displays cover art thumbnails next to game names in the game list.
 Artwork is automatically cached in the background as you browse.
 This provides a visual preview similar to your frontend's game library view.

+**Game Details** - When enabled, selecting a game shows a detailed information screen with cover art, summary, metadata, and game options before downloading.
+When disabled, selecting a game immediately starts the download.

 **Downloaded Games** - Controls how already-downloaded games appear in game lists: